-Whether a company is entering its first new country or is trying to simplify management of multiple vendors across dozens of international countries, every stage of the expansion experience is challenging.
+Whether a company is entering its first new country or is trying to simplify the management of multiple vendors across dozens of international countries, every stage of the expansion experience is challenging.
 That’s why clients ranging from startups to Fortune 500 partner with Blueback Global to scale up their businesses around the globe.

 And I do mean partner.

 Reducing risk exposure, improving management and organizing operations across employment, tax, payroll, finance, compliance and general people operations requires an engaged team.
 To truly break down growth barriers and mitigate the ever-changing international employment risks, real partnership between a client and Blueback Global is critical.

 As one of the company’s International Operations Advisors, my role is all about daily support of clients.
 I ensure projects are on track and running smoothly, predictably, and inline with expansion goals.
 I’ve seen massively successful projects driven by collaborative engagement and I’ve seen projects crawl, challenged by indecision, bureaucracy, and poor planning.

 In anticipation of this article, our CEO asked me “What issues get in the way of successful partnership and how do we at BGI and our clients maximize project value through partnership?”
 My goal is to share a perspective on how to avoid known partnership pitfalls and ensure successful project outcomes.
 The insight is true no matter the international expansion scenario or provider you work with.
 This isn’t an indictment against frustrating clients or a chance for me to vent, because there are at least two partners in every project!
 We are committed to transparency as a core value – so this is about what all parties can do to build toward project success.
 There are two critical issues that must be addressed in order to achieve a healthy partnership.